dawei001001234/hello-world/README.md

 # hello-world
 Hello World Git，
-The new commer says hello world！
+The new comer says hello world！